tomrannosaurus/vasc/README.md

 $$ L = - E_{q(z|x)}(\log p(x|z)) + \text{KL}(q(z|x) \parallel p(z)) $$

-When $$ q(z\|x) $$ is the learned latent distribution (the encoder output), $$ p(x\|z) $$ is the decoder output distribution, and $$ p(z) $$ is the prior distribution on the latent space.
+When $$ q(z \mid x) $$ is the learned latent distribution (the encoder output), $$ p(x \mid z) $$ is the decoder output distribution, and $$ p(z) $$ is the prior distribution on the latent space.
 The first term is the negative expected log-likelihood of the data under the decoder output distribution, which corresponds to the reconstruction loss.
 The second term is the KL divergence between the learned latent distribution and the prior, which acts as a regularizer.

 Optimization
 The entire structure as delineated above is optimized by a variant of the stochastic gradient descent optimization algorithm that we learned in class known as ​​RMSprop.
 RMSprop has an adaptive learning rate (analogous to momentum) for each parameter similar to Adam, but without the frictional component.
 It should also be noted that the algorithm uses batch processing to avoid overfitting and promote faster learning.